Andrew J. Feustel: Expedition 55/56

 Feustel returned to space on launching on March 21, 2018 for a six month stay during Expedition 55/56.
 He served as a flight engineer on Expedition 55, and then became the International Space Station (ISS) commander of Expedition 56.
 He returned to Earth on October 4, 2018.

 On March 29, 2018, Feustel performed the first EVA of his mission with crewmate Ricky Arnold.
 They installed wireless communications equipment on the station's Tranquility module to enhance payload data processing for the ECOSTRESS experiment (Ecosystem Spaceborne Thermal Radiometer Experiment on Space Station).
 They also swapped out high-definition video cameras on the port truss of the station's backbone and removed aging hoses from a cooling component on the station's truss.
 The duration of the spacewalk was 6 hours and 10 minutes.

+Deputy Chief of the NASA Astronaut Office

+Feustel became the Deputy Chief of the NASA Astronaut Office in 2020, and served as acting Chief Astronaut starting in November 2022 after Reid Wiseman stepped down to return as an active duty astronaut.
+In February, 2023 Joseph Acaba was appointed Chief, with Feustel remaining on as his deputy.

+Post-NASA career

+After working for NASA for 23 years, Drew Feustel announced his retirement from the agency in July 2023.
+In December of that year, Vast, a space station manufacturer, announced that Feustel would join their team as an advisor.

 Personal life

 Feustel is married to Indira Devi Feustel (née Bhatnagar).
-Andrew and Indira met as undergraduates at the beginning of Indira's master's degree at Purdue University in West Lafayette, Indiana; they have two sons, Ari and Aden.
+Andrew and Indira met as undergraduates at the beginning of Indira's master's degree at Purdue University in West Lafayette, Indiana; they have two sons.
 He enjoys automobile restoration, skiing and guitar, and is a member of the astronaut band Max Q.